dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::info

-Advanced users can configure multiple projects to use the same Cloud CLI executeable by adding it to their PATH environment variable in their shell profile.
+Advanced users can configure multiple projects to use the same Cloud CLI executable by adding it to their PATH environment variable in their shell profile.

 :::